 - Utilize a phased approach to treatment.

-In SAMHSA’s recent TIP 42, experts suggest updated approaches to treatment for co-occurring disorders.
-One recommendation is that dual diagnosis professionals used a phased approach to treatment.
+In SAMHSA’s TIP cited above, experts suggest that dual diagnosis professionals use a phased approach to treatment.
 Using a phased approach means that treatment is gradual, starting with engagement and growing into active treatment and eventually continuing care.
 It allows clients to work through specific steps in the recovery process, accomplish progress goals along the way, and navigate recovery at a pace that meets their individual needs.
 By using a phased approach to dual diagnosis treatment, clinicians can also better optimize care and ensure clients are getting the most out of their treatment program.

 At Turnbridge, we’ve long used a phased approach to dual diagnosis treatment, in which clients work through three stages of their treatment journey.
 This structure allows them to develop the skills, mentality, trust, and self-love needed to overcome their disorders and move forward into a full, purposeful, and healthy life after treatment.

-- Offer a residential treatment option to start the recovery process.
+- Offer residential treatment to start the recovery process.

 Residential dual diagnosis treatment centers offer 24/7 watchful care and support staff who can be there at a moment’s call.
 They support a community of peers walking in similar shoes.
 They also offer an array of integrated therapies and services for clients, including counseling, group therapy, recreational activities, 12-step meetings, academic and vocational support, and more—all designed to help an individual reach their full potential.
 In addition, residential treatment enacts structure for clients, encouraging them to follow a daily regimen that involves a mix of meetings, counseling, experiential therapies, nutritious meals, exercise blocks, social activities, and more.